Costessey: Services

 There are four pubs (The Bush, The Harte, The Crown and The Copper Beech, which was built in 2011 near Longwater Retail Park); a fifth (The Roundwell), was on the former edge of Costessey Park.
 It was demolished in 2010.

 A new NHS doctors' clinic, the Roundwell Medical Centre, was recently built thereon replacing the old.

 Since early summer 2010 the Costessey Centre, a new community centre, stands by Longwater Lane recreation grounds.

 The parish contains out-of-town superstores by a Park and Ride site, which serves the Norfolk and Norwich University Hospital and the University of East Anglia, at regulated, subsidised fares.

 Norfolk Showground is on the western parish border with Easton.

 Footpaths and nature

 Marriott's Way footpath follows the route of the dismantled Norwich-to-Reepham railway across the north of the parish.
 Pockets of old woodland remain at East Hills and Gunton Lane, the latter named after the prominent Gunton family of Costessey.

 Education

-There are five schools in Costessey.
-Catering for the ages 4 to 11 are Costessey Infant School, Costessey Junior School, Queen's Hill Primary School, and in Old Costessey, St Augustine's Roman Catholic Primary Schools.
+There are now four schools in Costessey.
+Catering for the ages 4 to 11 are Costessey Primary School, Queen's Hill Primary School, and in Old Costessey, St Augustine's Roman Catholic Primary Schools.

 Ormiston Victory Academy is for pupils from the ages of 11 to 18.
 It replaced Costessey High School in 2010.
 The academy, under Dame Rachel de Souza, was rated Outstanding by Ofsted.